 When and how can I watch it?

 Four years after the Series 5 finale aired on BBC One, Luther: The Fallen Sun will be available to stream on Netflix on Friday 10 March.
+You can sign up for Netflix right here.

 It’s also set to get a limited-run cinema release, with the Luther movie available in select cinemas from Friday 24 February - two weeks earlier than its Netflix release.